verana-labs/verifiable-trust-spec/spec.md

 ::: note
 In other words, to qualify as a Verifiable Service:

-- the service MAY directly identify itself by presenting an Organization or Persona Essential Credential; **or**
+- the service MAY directly identify itself by presenting an Organization or Persona Essential Credential, or a vLEI Legal Entity identification; **or**
-- the issuer of the Service Essential Credential MUST identify itself by presenting an Organization or Persona Essential Credential.
+- the issuer of the Service Essential Credential MUST identify itself by presenting an Organization or Persona Essential Credential, or a vLEI Legal Entity identification.

-This ensures that every Verifiable Service is ultimately bound to a legally or naturally accountable entity.
+This ensures that every Verifiable Service is ultimately bound to a legally or naturally accountable entity — identified either under an ECS Ecosystem ([ECS-ORG], [ECS-PERSONA]) or under the vLEI ecosystem's external trust root ([VT-VLEI]).
 :::

 ### [VS-SVC] Service Declaration